thoughtspot/thoughtspot.github.io/_appliance/aws/installing-aws.md

 ```
 $ ssh admin@<clusterIP>
 ```
-2. Enter your admin password.<br>
+2. Enter your admin password at the prompt.<br>
 Ask your network administrator if you don't know the password.

+{% include note.html content="The password does not appear on the screen as you type it." %}

 {: id="node-step-2"}
-### Step 2: Get a list of nodes to configure
+### Step 2: Get a template for network configuration
-Run the `tscli cluster get-config` command to get a list of the nodes to configure for the new cluster.
+Run the `tscli cluster get-config` command to get a template for network configuration for the new cluster.
 Redirect it to the file `nodes.config`.<br>
 You can find more information on this process in the [`nodes.config` file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).

     $ tscli cluster get-config |& tee nodes.config

 {: id="node-step-3"}
-### Step 3: Configure the network of nodes
+### Step 3: Prepare node configuration
 1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example).
 2. Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.<br>
 If you have additional nodes, complete each node within the nodes.config file in the same way.